Skip to main content Skip to main navigation Skip to footer content

 • A situation that could have been anticipated

-• Dissatisfaction with course material, instructor, instructional method, class intensity
+• Dissatisfaction with course material, instructor, instructional method, or course difficulty

 • Lack of motivation, change in academic interests, or academic overload